leonie-on-git/Dataquest/README.md

 # Dataquest
 Guided projects in machine learning from Dataquest's data science path

+Spam filter:\
+Building a spam filter with 98% accuracy based on natural language processing and multinominal Naive Bayes algorithm.

 Car sales:\
 Data cleaning and training plus testing to predict car's market price with univariate and multivarite k-nearest neighbours model.
 Feature selection and hyperparameter optimization to improve prediction accuracy from 83% to 88%.